stenskjaer/lemmatizer/README.md

 Plato and other classical authors).
 This should get changed soon to accommodate a range of different line numbering schemes.

-*A note on language*: I developed and used this script for Ancient Greek.
+**A note on language:** I developed and used this script for Ancient Greek.
 That is reflected in the default lemma, disambiguation and stopword files.
 Lemma lists are, in their very nature, big and pretty unwieldy, so I have removed the file `lemmalist.txt` from the